carlopantaleo/SunriseSunsetBot/README.md

 #### Upcoming features
 The following are in order of priority, from higher to lower.
 If you would like to contribute to this bot, these features are a good starting point!
-* Possibility to send the name of the city instead of the coordinates.
 * Support for multiple locations.

 ...and many more!